Crown-Commercial-Service/CMpDevEnvironment/terraform/modules/component/README.md

   # Specify a name for the component.
   name = "app1"

+  # Specify the hostname that the component should be hosted at
+  hostname = "application"

   # Specify the type of build (This can be the prefix of any buildspec.yml file within the build module directory).
   build_type = "docker"